Women's History Month Events 2009

 "Ghost 2" (2008) by Lahib Jaddo

-The Arab American Faculty Forum and the Women's Studies Program are co-sponsoring a panel discussion with guest Lahib Jaddo, Assistant Professor, Architecture, Kanika Batra, Assistant Professor, English and Susan Fortney, Paul Whitfield Horn Professor of Law.
+The Arab American Faculty Forum and the Women's & Gender Studies are co-sponsoring a panel discussion with guest Lahib Jaddo, Assistant Professor, Architecture, Kanika Batra, Assistant Professor, English and Susan Fortney, Paul Whitfield Horn Professor of Law.

 The Women's Studies Program proudly sponsored Lunafest a national traveling festival of short films by, for, and about women.
 This was a one night only event at the Louise H. Underwood Center for the Arts.
 General admission seating is $10 for the general public and $7 for students.
 100 percent of proceeds was donated to charity: 15 percent to the Breast Cancer Fund, and the remaining 85 percent of proceeds go directly back to community organizations.